 The ripening processes underlying Twann bread have remained unchanged for thousands of years.
 We would like to turn our attention to the grain itself.
 What role does time play and what impact does the shortening of the ripening process have on the quality of the food?

-Compilation from the online event from 4.3.2021
+Compilation from the online event on 4.3.2021

 Production: Sina Jenny and Iris Rennert